Midland Main Line upgrade: 21st century proposals

 on target.
-On 27 July 2017 a further briefing paper was issued and the Midland Main Line had a section of its own.
-This document, and the subsequent announcement by the new Secretary of State for Transport Chris Grayling said the electrification scheme north of Kettering to Derby, Nottingham and Sheffield had been cancelled and that bi-mode trains would be used.
+On 27 July 2017, a further briefing paper was issued and the Midland Main Line had a section of its own.
+This document, and the subsequent announcement by the new Secretary of State for Transport Chris Grayling said the electrification scheme north of Kettering to Derby, Nottingham and Sheffield had been cancelled and that bi-modal trains (part diesel part electric) would be used.

 2020 and onwards timeframe

 Local news outlets reported in December 2020 that electrification to Market Harborough was moving closer.
-In February 2021, Network Rail put out a document confirming this saying that devegetation, ecological and biodiversity work was starting on the section between Kettering and north to Market Harborough as a prelude to electrification.
+In February 2021, Network Rail put out a document confirming this saying that devegetation, ecological and biodiversity work was being started on the section between Kettering and north to Market Harborough as a prelude to electrification.
 They further stated that detailed assessment had already taken place and that this immediate ground clearance would end April 2021.
 Local news outlets reported this work earlier but they further confirmed it.
 There will be overlap with some Sub-national transport body such as East Midlands Connect.
 On 23 March 2021, the Transport Select Committee published its sixth report in the Trains fit for the Future ongoing enquiry, which called for a rolling programme of electrification.
 It reported that the Midland Main Line was actively being looked at and that the project plans would be broken up into eight route sections.
 It was reported and confirmed in Modern Railways that the contractor SPL Powerlines was working in conjunction with Network Rail to progress the project north of Market Harborough all the way to Sheffield and Nottingham and that current plans were the route would be divided into eight discrete sections.
 It was announced that due consideration was being given to environmental protection during the upgrade with Great crested newts being given special mention.
 On completion of certain parts of the project, environmental aspects and Green credentials were touted.

 In September 2020 the TDNS (Traction Decarbonisation Network Strategy) was published.
 Further electrification was recommended and included the Midland Main Line and fill ins such as Sheffield northwards and Birmingham to Derby.
 In October 2022 it was reported the TDNS had been quietly abandoned.